 Our Program Quiz can help you find your perfect Program match!
 Or get the full Program run-down in our catalogue.
 This catalogue provides information about Pacific Discovery's values and program design, as well as program descriptions and testimonials!

-On one of our first days spent here, we’ll take a deep dive into native Hawaiian traditions, from making beautiful and delicate leis from the local trees to learning the importance of Hawaiian history and how that has shaped the place we are visiting today.
-We will also be learning the basics of Hawaiian language, exploring the town and its exotic fruits and veggies, and of course, getting to know our fellow participants.
-We’ve got a week of sun, learning, sea and sand to get us started!
+Aloha!
+On arrival in Hilo, you will be met by your program instructors.
+We are taking a trip to the small town of Pahala in the district of Ka’u, where we will have a comprehensive program briefing and take a deep dive into native Hawaiian traditions, from making beautiful and delicate leis from the local trees to learning the importance of Hawaiian history and how that has shaped the place we are visiting today.
+We will even learn the basics of Hawaiian language to get a more connected experience.

 We head to Kohala, where we will learn about the importance of the canoe in the local communities.
 Much in the way that the hula is not just a dance, canoes are not just boats in Hawaiian culture.
 Polynesian voyagers first discovered the Hawaiian islands, and canoes played a key role in the flourishing of Hawaiian life.
 We learn how canoes were an important part of everyday life, especially for traveling and fishing, and how locals are still heavily involved in canoe voyaging clubs.